corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/event-scheduling.md

 and the next time sensitive event is determined by any successor contract state.

 Knowing when the next time sensitive event is due to occur is useful, but typically some *activity* is expected to take place when this event occurs.
-We already have a model for business processes in the form of [flows](flow-state-machines.md), so in the platform we have introduced the concept of *scheduled activities* that can invoke flow state machines at a scheduled time.
+We already have a model for business processes in the form of [flows](key-concepts-flows.md), so in the platform we have introduced the concept of *scheduled activities* that can invoke flow state machines at a scheduled time.
 A contract state can optionally described the next scheduled activity for itself.
 If it omits to do so, then nothing will be scheduled.

-## How to implement scheduled events
+## Implementing scheduled events

 There are two main steps to implementing scheduled events: